Who We Are

 Wyoming Stargazing is a 501(c)3 educational organization founded by Jackson Hole resident, Dr. Samuel Singer.
 Samuel received his PhD in Science Education from the University of Wyoming in Laramie.
 He founded the organization as a way to further his passion for helping others “explore the extraordinary in the ordinary.”
 After building two telescopes and establishing a small astronomical observatory at Hampshire College as part of his bachelor’s degree in physics and astronomy, Samuel went on to be recognized by NASA for an astronomy lesson plan he wrote and to build a second small observatory for the Teton Science Schools in Jackson Hole, where he now lives.

 The mission of Wyoming Stargazing is to educate and inspire our community through Wyoming’s extraordinary skies.
-We can’t wait to show you the rings the Saturn, the moons of Jupiter, or even an entire galaxy during one of our stargazing programs.
+We can’t wait to show you the rings of Saturn, the moons of Jupiter, or even an entire galaxy during one of our stargazing programs.
 The sky is not the limit!

 Our Inaugural Promotional Video